ArulGupta2102/playwright-demo/README.md

 # Playwright MCP Test Generation Guide

-This guide will help you get started with using Playwright MCP (Model-Controlled Playwright) to generate high-quality, maintainable test cases for your project.
+This guide will help you get started with using Playwright MCP (Model-Context Protocol) to generate high-quality, maintainable test cases for your project.
 It is designed for users who are new to Playwright MCP and want to automate the creation of robust test suites.

 ---